dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 DLSS as implemented in DCS doesn’t work great in VR headsets, causing noticeable ghosting.
 [It is possible to override the DLSS implementation to one that doesn't cause ghosting using an unofficial tweak.](https://forum.dcs.world/topic/356743-update-the-dlss-preset-used-by-dcs-to-remove-ghosting/)

-FSR also causes visual artifacts, such as ghosting/blurring on moving options and when switching MFD pages.Your mileage may vary based on your headset and vision.
+FSR also causes visual artifacts, such as ghosting/blurring on moving options and when switching MFD pages.
+Your mileage may vary based on your headset and vision.

 ## XRNeckSafer